-Charlotte Lorraine Lioness Cressey is an animal liberation activist and educator, Chopra-Center certified meditation instructor, originator of Earth Energy Yoga®, graduate student in Women’s Spirituality, lover of life, and enthusiast for the many benefits of a vegan lifestyle.
-She graduated Summa Cum Laude in University of Massachusetts, Dartmouth’s Women’s Studies undergraduate program.
+Charlotte Cressey, M.A.
+Women’s Spirituality, is an animal liberation activist and educator, Chopra-Center certified meditation instructor, originator of Earth Energy Yoga®, ecofeminist, lover of life, and enthusiast for the many benefits of a vegan lifestyle and worldview.

 Charlotte’s Philosophy on Animals